J-coupling NMR Spectroscopy with Nitrogen Vacancy Centers at High Fields: Results and Discussion

 In summary, J-INSECT effectively discloses J-couplings with large spectral resolution resulting in a full-width-at-half-maximum (FWHM) of, at most, 1 Hz, corresponding to the chosen value of $T_2=0.6$ s.
 Regarding sensitivities, the use of elevated magnetic fields allows achieving a signal-to-noise ratio (SNR) of 30 with approximately 18,000 repetitions of the protocol (estimation carried out for Case 1 with photon statistics of NV experiments, assuming a 7\% of luminescence contrast.
-Additional details concerning Case 1 and the development of Case 2, which yields similar results, are available in SM~\cite{suppmat}).
+Additional details concerning Case 1 and the development of Case 2, which yields similar results, are available in Appendix \ref{app:readout}).
 This implies an experimental time of $\sim$13h.
 Hence, J-INSECT facilitates a high-fidelity retrieval of J-couplings within a reasonable signal-collecting time, with the potential to further reduce the experimental duration by incorporating complementary methods, such as prior hyperpolarization of the sample reported in Refs.~\cite{bucher2020hyperpolarisation,arunkumar2021micron}, or advanced readout techniques such as repetitive readout~\cite{photoncount,repetitivereadout}.
+In terms of sensitivity, previous works using quantum heterodyne measurements at moderate magnetic fields ($88$ mT) \cite{glenn2018high} report sensitivities in the range of $\sim 25-75{\rm pT\cdot Hz^{-1/2}}$.
+Since our work operates at high magnetic fields, which enhance polarisation by a factor of $\sim 30$, we anticipate a sensitivity of approximately $\sim 1-5{\rm pT\cdot Hz^{-1/2}}$.
+Additionally, our approach extends the coherence time of the sample from $T_2^*$ to $T_2$, which will further reduce the sensitivity.